 The 2017 Ram 2500 can haul up to 3,060 pounds and tow up to 17,980 pounds.
 The diesel-powered 2017 Ram 3500 can haul up to 6,720 pounds and tow up to 31,210 pounds (with a dual rear wheel model).

-These three-quarter-ton and one-ton trucks offer other features not available with the half-ton pickups.
+These 3/4-ton and 1-ton trucks offer other features not available with the 1/2-ton pickups.
 Ford offers Trailer Reverse Guidance that uses three high-resolution cameras to provide multiple views and steering guidance graphics.
 The driver can see a view of the trailer adjusting as it turns to become better informed about the surroundings so they're less likely to hit another vehicle, pedestrians or fixed objects.

 Fleets are also asking for an upfitter interface module that allows fleets to cut upfit time and reduce the need for upfitters to cut into the system's wiring to add auxiliary equipment.
 The upfitter can also configure parameter for operation so equipment rather than an on/off state.